Untitled Film Still 48

-Untitled Film Still 48 is a black and white photograph taken by Cindy Sherman in 1979.
+Untitled Film Still #48 is a black and white photograph taken by Cindy Sherman in 1979.
 It is part of her Untitled Film Stills photographic series, taken from 1977 to 1980.
 This picture is also known as The Hitchhiker.

 History and description

-The current photograph was taken in Arizona, when the artist was there on holiday, and depicts her portraying a woman, with a blonde wig and arms crossed behind her back, dressed in a pleated skirt, standing at the left side of a road, with her briefcase behind her, looking away, probably awaiting for someone to pick her up.
+The current photograph was taken in Arizona, when the artist was there on holiday, and depicts her portraying a woman, with a blonde wig and arms crossed behind her back, dressed in a pleated skirt, standing at the left side of a road, with her briefcase behind her, looking away, probably waiting for someone to pick her up.
 To her left, a natural landscape extends.

 This picture reflects the influence of both American and European cinema, like the rest of the series, and also recalls the work of American photographer Alfred Stieglitz.
 Sherman said about the picture: "Out there I wanted to be further away from the camera; I didn't want to compete with the landscape.
 I liked being smaller in the picture and having the scenery take over".